Skip to main content

 Sexual health resources are available to help people living with cancer maintain an active sex life.
 Talking about sex and sexual intimacy with experts in Huntsman Cancer Institute’s Sexual Health and Wellbeing Clinic lets patients learn about options and what they can expect during and after treatment.

-Cancer Types and Treatments that Affect Sex
+Cancer Types that Affect Sex

 Engaging in sexual activity may look different for people with cancer, and that’s OK.
 How cancer affects a person’s sex life may depend on what type of cancer they have and the treatment they go through.